-JOHN DOUILLARD: I like to think of it like ‘medical buffets’.
+JOHN DOUILLARD: I like to think of it like “medical buffets.”
 You eat at a buffet, you get to take what you want, and you leave the rest.
-There are three medical buffets.
+There are three choices on the medical buffet.
 One is Western medicine, which is designed to save our lives at any cost.
-It uses whatever it takes to save our lives, and I think it’s critically important that we honor, use and respect Western medicine.
+It uses whatever it takes to save our lives, and I think it’s critically important that we honor, use, and respect Western medicine.

-Then there’s naturopathic medicine, functional medicine, or integrative medicine where we use natural things to do the job for us: natural laxatives, natural bioidentical hormones, and things like that, that are actually doing the job for you but in a more natural way.
+Then, there’s naturopathic medicine, functional medicine, or integrative medicine where we use natural things to do the job for us such as natural laxatives, natural bioidentical hormones, and things like that.
+They do the job for you but in a more natural way.
 Then there’s Ayurvedic medicine, which is a system of medicine designed to help bring ourselves back into balance so our body can have the clarity to employ its own healing system to heal itself.

-One allows the body to heal itself by restoring balance with lifestyle, diet, herbs and things like that.
+Ayurveda allows the body to heal itself by restoring balance with lifestyle, diet, herbs, and things like that.
 Naturopathic does it for you naturally with natural medicines, but it does it for you.
 Then Western medicine does it for you at any cost.
 I think the three all practiced together are a powerfully integrative approach that is really in the best interest of our patients.